 Children work towards mastering initial skills in gymnastics and a range of dance styles.
 The opportunity to be active is also given at break times where a range of equipment is offered and a sports leader is employed to coordinate games.
 Children in KS1 are also offered opportunities to compete against other schools in various PE events through our School Sports Partnership.

 Key Stage 2

 We provide opportunities for all children to engage in extra-curricular activities before, during and after school.
 Clubs include hockey, dance, football and karate.
-In addition, we enter a range of competitive inter-school sporting events and hold our own in-school tournaments each term.
+In addition, we enter a range of competitive inter-school sporting events and hold our own in-school inter house tournaments each term.
 These encourage an inclusive approach to encourage not only physical development but also well-being, social skills and self-confidence.

 Please click here to view our PE long term overview.

 Please click here to view our progression of knowledge and skills in PE.